syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 ### Color gradient mode

 You can set the minimum and maximum value colors based on row and column using the `ColorGradientMode` property.
 The types of ColorGradientMode,

-* Table: The minimum and maximum value colors calculated for overall data.
+* **Table**: The minimum and maximum value colors calculated for overall data.
-* Row: The minimum and maximum value colors calculated for each row of data.
+* **Row**: The minimum and maximum value colors calculated for each row of data.
-* Column: The minimum and maximum value colors calculated for each column of data.
+* **Column**: The minimum and maximum value colors calculated for each column of data.

 > The default value of `ColorGradientMode` is Table.